rapastranac/gempba/README.md

  This tool will help you parallelise almost any branching algorithm that seemed initially impossible or super complex to do.
 Please refer to ``` paper reference ```, for performance report.

- **GemPBA** will allow you to perform apply parallelism using a multithreading environment o multiprocessing.
-It also contains a robust *Dynamic Load Balancing* (DLB) that decreseas significantly the CPU idle time, which also increases performance due to the reduction of parallel calls in branching algorithms.
+ **GemPBA** will allow you to perform parallelism using a multithreading or multiprocessing environment.
+It also contains a robust ***Dynamic Load Balancing*** (DLB) that decreases significantly the CPU idle time, which also increases performance due to the reduction of parallel calls in branching algorithms.

 **GemPBA** has three main modules that helps you undertands easily its applications.